marsgpl/commentator/widget/README.md

 ## TODO

-    on Esc press - hide only last opened popup when no comments - show msg "be first" pagination
-    when failed to load comments on interval update but comments were shown - do not popup on interval update request only new comments (firstId) reply to comment
+    when no comments - show msg "be first" when failed to load comments on interval update but comments were shown - do not popup reply to comment
     likes
     mobile layout